LEF - Teaching and Learning Enhancement Fund

 Since 2006, the Learning Enhancement Fund (LEF) has provided funding to support and enrich the learning experience of our undergraduate students.

-The goal of the LEF is to develop teaching and learning initiatives that are effective, efficient, scaleable, and sustainable.
+The goal of the LEF is to develop teaching and learning initiatives that are effective, efficient, scalable, and sustainable.